Data Storage Policy

 All disk-resident user data, on all compute servers, will be deleted six months after account deactivation unless a user has made prior arrangements with the HPRC staff and/or the affected data are covered by special provisions.
 (An account is deactivated if it is not renewed yearly during the August - September 15 period)

-Faculty and/or student users who plan to leave Texas A&M and whose archive area contains files that contractually must be preserved must contact the HPRC staff in writing to that effect in order to make secure arrangements for their eventual disposition.
+Faculty and/or student users who plan to leave Texas A&M and whose directories contains files that contractually must be preserved must contact the HPRC staff in writing to that effect in order to make secure arrangements for their eventual disposition.

 Three Years Maximum Tenure